A podcast cover featuring John Demby for the Salesforce Admins Podcast.

 AI-infused and ready to share

-The scorecards Tableau Pulse provides are just the beginning because you can also ask it questions.
+The scorecards Pulse for Salesforce provides are just the beginning because you can also ask it questions.
 Pulse is AI-infused, meaning you can ask plain language questions to generate specific insights about your data.
 It’s also built for collaboration, so it’s easy to take these insights and start a conversation with anyone else in your organization.

-Getting Tableau Pulse is as easy as installing a managed package in your Salesforce instance.
+Getting Pulse for Salesforce is as easy as installing a managed package in your Salesforce instance.
 “We’ve made it really for a Salesforce Admin to set this up with little to no Tableau experience,” John says.
 There are nine premade dashboards to get you started, and it’s easy to customize things to get something that works for you.

 Podcast swag